Taming-the-BEAST/FBD-tutorial/README.md

 \label{screentaxsetBB}
 \end{figure}

-At this point, there should be five, monophyletic taxon sets listed in the \mi{Priors} window.
+At this point, there should be five, monophyletic taxon sets listed in the **Priors** window.

-\bigskip
-\subsubsection{Sampling the fossil ages}
+### Sampling the fossil ages

 In order to sample the age of fossil specimens, we need to specify a prior distribution for these ages.
 The age ranges for our fossil samples are shown in Table \ref{bearFossilTable2}.
 Since we have no prior knowledge on where the true age of the specimen lies in the range, we will use a uniform distribution as prior for each fossil.